Travel insurance for visitors to Canada

 Senior travelers (65+)

-Costs can range from $100 to $300 CAD for a month, especially with coverage for pre-existing conditions.
+Costs can range from $100 to $300 CAD per month, especially with coverage for pre-existing conditions.

-You can purchase travel insurance for Canada online through various providers, travel agents, or insurance brokers.
+You can purchase travel insurance as a visitor to Canada online through providers, travel agents, or insurance brokers.
 When choosing a policy, consider the coverage options, exclusions, policy limits, and the reputation of the insurance provider.
-Comparing different plans will help you find the best coverage for your specific needs – start by getting a free quote with our partner today.
+Comparing different plans will help you find the best coverage for your specific needs – start by getting a free quote with Ratehub.ca today.

 Frequently asked questions about travel insurance for visitors to Canada